DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Experiment

+From the observations presented in Table~\ref{aba1}, it is evident that employing the ``DCT" method consistently yields significantly higher performance, whether with a resolution of 1,920 or 2,560, compared to the simplistic ``RGB Flattening" technique.
+Moreover, we surprisingly find that introducing DCT leads to more stable and faster convergence during training, particularly when dealing with high-resolution document images.
+We attribute these phenomena to the unique characteristics of DCT.
+As an orthogonal transformation, DCT decouples and orthogonalizes frequency components, effectively reducing input redundancy.
+In contrast, direct flattening in the RGB space lacks this capability.
+Although it can be partially compensated for through learning from large-scale data using convolutional or linear layers~\cite{dosovitskiy2020image}, it is evident that they do not achieve the same level of direct redundancy reduction as the DCT.

-\textbf{Impact of the training strategy.} We further study the impact of our training strategies.
-Initially, we omitted the pre-training phase, opting instead for a random initialization of the vision encoder.
-In Table~\ref{aba2}, significant performance degradation was observed in the absence of pre-training, underscoring the critical role of feature alignment between the vision encoder and subsequent LLM~\cite{chiang2023vicuna}.
+\textbf{Impact of the training strategy.} In Table~\ref{aba2}, we further study the impact of our training strategies.
+Initially, we omitted the pre-training phase (experiment (a)), opting instead for a random initialization of the vision encoder.
+Significant performance degradation was observed in the absence of pre-training, underscoring the critical role of feature alignment between the vision encoder and subsequent LLM~\cite{chiang2023vicuna}.

-Additionally, we examined the fine-tuning strategies.
+Furthermore, we examined the fine-tuning strategies.
 Under default settings, we concurrently learn perceptual and understanding capabilities, incorporating tasks OCR, image captioning, document understanding, and scene comprehension.
-Subsequently, we eliminated the OCR and image captioning from the fine-tuning.
-The results clearly indicated a notable decline in performance, affirming the efficacy of our joint training strategy.
+Hence, we first conducted ablation studies focusing on the perception tasks.
+Here, the perception tasks can be categorized into two primary domains: position perception and text perception.
+Position perception tasks encompass text detection and spotting.
+Text perception tasks comprise text recognition, paragraph reading, and full text reading.
+The results are presented in Table~\ref{aba2}.
+The experiments (b), (c), and (d) compare three settings during the fine-tuning phase: (b) no perception tasks trained, (c) training only text perception tasks, and (d) incorporating all perception tasks.
+The results demonstrate that the inclusion of position perception tasks led to improved performance, underscoring their significance in text-rich image understanding.
+Similar conclusions were experimentally validated in UniDoc~\cite{feng2023unidoc}, where the performance of text recognition is improved when text detection tasks are incorporated.
+The results of experiment (b) and (d) affirming the efficacy of our joint training strategy.
 This implies that the simultaneous development of foundational perceptual skills augments the acquisition of comprehension abilities.

+Furthermore, we provide a vivid example in Fig.~\ref{fig:supp_aba1} to confirm the facilitation of perception to comprehension.
+Concretely, we compare the responses of two models under identical conditions: the same image and instructions for text spotting and image understanding.
+The model~(``w/o perception in fine-tuning''), which is fine-tuned merely with the understanding task (middle), fails to recognize the target text on the plane and responds the problematic answer to the understanding question.
+In contrast, the other model~(``w/ perception in fine-tuning'') fine-tuned on both perception and understanding tasks, accurately responds to the two instructions.

-\subsection{Limitation Discussion}
+\subsection{Limitation discussion}